ncatlab/nlab-content/pages/9/3/4/6/26439/content.md

 The Calculus of Communicating Systems (CCS) is an important predecessor of the π-calculus.
 It can be seen as a restriction of π in which only a dummy name $w$ is exchanged in communications, and $w$ cannot be used in subject position ([Hirschkoff 2003](#Hirschkoff03)).

+### The applied π-calculus

+The *applied π-calculus* is an extension of the π-calculus with [[terms]] (representing messages in security protocols) instead of names.
+In addition, function symbols represent cryptographic primitives and are related by an equational [[theory]].

 ## References

 * [[Robin Milner]], Joachim Parrow and David Walker, _A Calculus of Mobile Processes_, Information and Computation, **100** (1992) 1-40.